Naul2354/Shopping-Online/README.md

-# Welcome Shopping Online Web app 👋
+# Welcome Shopping Online Web app for purpose study 👋
 <br>

 ## 🐧🐧cloning project from this link